-The District shall annually conduct a lockdown drill at all schools in the District in collaboration with local law enforcement and emergency management personnel.
+The District shall annually conduct a lockdown drill at all schools in the District in collaboration with local law enforcement, medical professionals, fire department officials, and emergency management personnel.
 The lockdown drill training will include use of the District's emergency communication method with law enforcement.
 Students will be included in the drills to the extent that is developmentally appropriate for the age of both the students and grade configuration of the school.